How to Teach a Child to Write: 7 Fun and Easy Ways! [2023 updated]

 In a world that is continually evolving, technology is playing an increasingly significant role in education.
 Not surprisingly, there are a variety of apps that can provide handwriting practice for kids; theschoolrun.com suggests iTrace for complete beginners & Cursive Writing Wizard for cursive handwriting.
 Though apps are a fantastic addition for children learning to write, it is vital that traditional pen and paper are also utilised to support the development of fine-motor skills and muscle strength necessary for gripping and controlling pencils when writing.
 Therefore, it is useful to pair learning through apps with handwriting practice sheets.
 To read more about this topic, click here.

 7. Handwriting Practice Sheets

 Handwriting worksheets are a brilliant way for children to reinforce key rules and skills regarding writing and complement handwriting resources.
 Kids can learn about movement pathways with sing-along books that use funny characters and songs to make handwriting memorable or practice entry and exit strokes with beginner’s books filled with handwriting worksheets.
-Similarly, use our free phonics handwriting sheets to improve letter formation, as kids trace the letters to improve their handwriting.
+Similarly, use our free Letter Formation Sheets to improve letter formation, as kids trace the letters to improve their handwriting.
+Our Handwriting Practice Sheets free printable contains all 26 lowercase letters – one page for each letter, which will allow for plenty of handwriting practice.
 Don’t forget to try out Scholastic English skills books for KS1 and KS2.
 With back-to-back handwriting sheets for kids aged 4-9, children can follow the tips and tricks to reinforce good writing practice.